seapagan/ubuntu-win-bootstrap/README.md

-# Bootstrap script for the Windows Subsytem for Linux (WSL)
+# Bootstrap script for the Windows Subsystem for Linux (WSL)

 This is a very simple (for now) script to set up a NEW UNMODIFIED [`Windows Subsystem for Linux`][wsl] (WSL hereafter) with the following functionality :